Research

 The group was formed in 2021 and includes over 30 members who meet four times a year.
 The focus is to identify the key needs of gastroenterologists and their patients in service delivery, research, and teaching.
 The group has formed special interest groups (SIGs) in each of these areas, as well as SIGs for natural language processing (NLP) and disease-specific areas including inflammatory bowel disease.
 The quarterly plenary meetings ensure that all the groups continue to work together for the common good.

-The NIHR Clinical Research Network
+The NIHR Research Delivery Network

 The INCLUDE guidance has been designed to be used in conjunction with research, particularly in the early stages of setting-up.
 The guidance aims to get research teams thinking about ways of making health research more inclusive and to ensure under-served cohorts are more fairly represented in health research.
-Click on the link below to find out more.

 Trainee Research Networks